-- A Grignard reaction involves reacting compounds containing a carbonyl group with a Grignard reagent to make alcohols. - (a) The first step in the reaction involves heating the reactants in a solvent to form a Grignard reagent.
+page 30 1 - A Grignard reaction involves reacting compounds containing a carbonyl group with a Grignard reagent to make alcohols. - (a) The first step in the reaction involves heating the reactants in a solvent to form a Grignard reagent.

-- (i) Suggest why a water bath is used to heat the reaction. - (ii) Name the piece of apparatus labelled ${\bf Y}$ in the diagram.

-(b) Ethanal reacts with a Grignard reagent in two steps.

-step 1

-Grignard reagent

-step 2

-- (i) Suggest a name for the reaction shown in step 1. - (ii) The alcohol that is made when propanone reacts with the same Grignard reagent is shown.
+(i) Suggest why a water bath is used to heat the reaction. (ii) Name the piece of apparatus labelled Y in the diagram.
+11. (continued) (b) Ethanal reacts with a Grignard reagent in two steps. step 1 Grignard reagent step 2 - (i) Suggest a name for the reaction shown in step 1. - (ii) The alcohol that is made when propanone reacts with the same Grignard reagent is shown.
 Name this alcohol.

-MARKS DO NOT WRITE IN THIS MARGIN (b) (continued) (iii) Draw a structural formula for the alcohol formed when the Grignard reagent CH3CH2MgBr reacts with pentan-2-one.
+MARKS DO NOT WRITE IN THIS MARGIN 1

+11. (b) (continued) (iii) Draw a structural formula for the alcohol formed when the Grignard reagent CH3CH2MgBr reacts with pentan-2-one.
+12. One of the problems with recycling plastics is identifying the type of plastic.